 When your pet was a puppy or kitten, pet vaccinations were critical to preventing highly contagious illnesses.
 Now that your pet is older, it is just as critical as before to keep you pet up-to-date on vaccinations.
 Senior pets are vulnerable to highly contagious diseases, and their immune systems have a more difficult time fighting off illnesses.
 Older pets may not be able to tolerate the vigorous treatments necessary for these illnesses.
 By keeping your pet up to date on vaccinations, you can help reduce the risk for health problems.

 Older pets are more likely to suffer from osteoarthritis and reduce mobility.
 If your pet is in pain because of advancing arthritis, early intervention with pet holistic care may be able to help.
 In more severe cases, pet surgery may be necessary.
 Our veterinarian works closely with pet owners to create a treatment program that best matches their pets’ needs.

-If you have an older dog or cat, contact our animal hospital today to learn more about our Tampa senior pet care services.
+If you have an older dog or cat, contact Harbourside Animal Hospital today to learn more about our Tampa senior pet care services.